kapplan/AdvancedBusinessAnalytics/README.md

 The methodology involves several distinct stages: data preparation, exploratory data analysis (EDA), feature engineering, segmentation model development, and anomaly detection.
 Each stage employs specific techniques and focuses on extracting meaningful insights from the data.

 ## Dataset
+The dataset contains 1000 rows and 29 columns.
+Following are the columns:
 - cust_age: int64 - Age of the policyholder.
 - policy_id: int64 - Unique identifier for each insurance policy.
 - coverage_start_date: object - Date when the insurance coverage began.